PaulAHMedley/BLCC/README.md

 The model is fitted to a single length frequency sample with 6 parameters:
   - S50% and Ssp for the selectivity at 50% and selectivity steepness for a logistic selectivity curve.
   - L_inf the asymptotic mean length
-  - Z_K the total mortality in units of K, the growth rate
+  - Z_K the total mortality in units of K, the growth rate.
-  - Gs the growth model error parameter
+  - Gs the growth model error parameter.
-  - phi the over-dispersion parameter for the negative binomial
+  - phi the over-dispersion parameter for the negative binomial.

 The model is fitted using Stan (mc-stan.org).